Domestic Assault Law in Minnesota

 Other crimes where parties are related

 We also see criminal charges in domestic-related cases that do not contain a relationship element.
-So, the prosecutor charges a non-domestic crime along with, or instead of, crimes that require a relationship.
-Examples of these include misdemeanor fifth-degree assault, disorderly conduct and obstructing legal process.
+So, the prosecutor charges a non-domestic crime along with, or instead of, crimes that do require a relationship.
+And examples of these include misdemeanor fifth-degree assault, disorderly conduct and obstructing legal process.

-When we speak of a domestic or family violence cases, we could mean the accusation fits the narrow, legal definition.
+So when we speak of a domestic or family violence cases; we could mean the accusation fits the narrow, legal definition.
 Or people might be speaking loosely about any case where the people have a relationship.
 For more about these laws, see Minnesota Domestic Crime Statutes.